Tor is a powerful privacy tool, but you may not want to use Tor all by itself. Learn why you may want to connect to Tor over a VPN.

 A VPN, or virtual private network, establishes an encrypted tunnel between your device and the VPN server, concealing your true IP address and your activities from your Internet service provider (ISP) and any hackers or spies who might be monitoring the network.
 (Follow these links to learn more about how VPNs work and the benefits of using one.)

 There are a few advantages to using Tor in combination with VPN.
 Using Tor with a VPN gives you an extra layer of privacy because the VPN encryption prevents the Tor entry node (the Tor server where you enter the hidden network) from seeing your IP address.
 A compromised Tor entry node is one common way for an attacker to try to break Tor’s anonymity.
+The VPN will encrypt some Internet traffic that Tor does not support, like ICMP traffic.
 It also prevents your ISP from knowing you are connecting to Tor.

 ProtonVPN and Tor